Blockchain phones are becoming more popular with the release of every blockchain phone. Thus far we have the Exodus 1, Finney, and the Electroneum.

 Blockchain uses private/public encryption key pairing so each transaction is extremely secure and easy to identify.

-Blockchain phones will be used to access the decentralized web or Web 3.0.
+These phones will be used to access the decentralized web or Web 3.0.
 This is a future version on the internet in which blockchains will support decentralized applications “dapps.”

 The dapps will look and function similar to the apps that we have today.
 However, they will run on public peer-to-peer networks instead of private servers.